-If you or a family member has been exposed to asbestos while at work and has suffered an illness or disease as a result then there could be an avenue to make a personal injury claim.
-First Personal Injury lawyers is a team of no win no fee solicitors who help with all kinds of different work place compensation claims.
-If you would like to tell us more about your circumstances and check to see if you have a valid claim then please get in touch with us today on our national accident helpline number above or complete one of our online claim forms.
+If you or a family member has been exposed to asbestos while at work and has suffered an illness or disease as a result then there could be an avenue to make an asbestos compensation claim.
+At First Personal Injury lawyers, our industrial disease lawyers work on a no win no fee basis to help with all kinds of different workplace compensation claims.

 We’ll talk through the details of your claim over the phone, and then advise further!